trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 ---

 To use the Octez suite with Ghostnet, you need a recent build of the Octez binaries.
-You can build the Octez suite from the source code or install prebuilt binaries as described at https://tezos.gitlab.io/introduction/howtoget.html.
+You can build the Octez suite from the source code or install prebuilt binaries as described at [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.

 :::note